-Table 1 reports the average and top 3 ABFE scores of 15 compounds generated by MF-LAL, as well as those generated by the baseline methods, following active learning for 7 days.
+424 Table 1 reports the average and top 3 ABFE scores of 15 compounds generated by MF-LAL, as well 425 as those generated by the baseline methods, following active learning for 7 days.
+For MF-LAL and 426 the most competitive baseline for each target, we evaluated an additional 15 compounds (total 30) 427 to compute the mean for improved robustness.
+For fairness, we show the top 3 compounds among 428 the first 15 generated for all methods.
 We ran each method separately for two targets, BRD4(2) and c-MET.
-We filtered generated compounds such that all had QED [Bickerton et al., 2012] > 0.4, SAscore [Ertl and Schuffenhauer, 2009] < 4, and no rings with ≥ 7 atoms.
-We also only allowed compounds that fit these criteria to be queried during active learning.
-We filtered compounds that did not meet the criteria after generation, instead of performing multi-objective optimization, because most generated compounds from single-objective optimization already had a QED/SAscore in the range of typical drug compounds [Bickerton et al., 2012, Ertl and Schuffenhauer, 2009].
+We filtered generated compounds such that all had QED (Bickerton et al., 2012) > 0.4, 429 SAscore (Ertl & Schuffenhauer, 2009) < 4, and no rings with ≥ 7 atoms.
+We also only allowed 430 compounds that fit these criteria to be queried during active learning.
+We filtered compounds that did 431 not meet the criteria after generation, instead of performing multi-objective optimization, because 432 most generated compounds from single-objective optimization already had a QED/SAscore in the range of typical drug compounds (Bickerton et al., 2012; Ertl & Schuffenhauer, 2009).